Jiang Zemin: Leadership

-Defense
+Military

-After Jiang Zemin took over as Chairman of the Central Military Commission, he faced several crises.
-The military leaders Yang Shangkun and Yang Baibing had once marginalized Jiang Zemin, but after winning the support of Deng Xiaoping, they gradually lost military power.
-The Third Taiwan Strait Missile Crisis prompted Jiang Zemin reflect on the mistakes of the People's Liberation Army (PLA) and he began to build up national defense on a large scale, purchasing Russian naval and air force weapons, thus ending the military engaging in business, as well as easing problems with low morale and the near collapse of the military industry.
-In 1997, Jiang Zemin proposed the "three-step" strategy for national defense and military modernization in "Realizing the Strategic Goal of Cross-Century Development of National Defense and Military Modernization".
+After Jiang took over as Chairman of the Central Military Commission, he faced several crises.
+Military leaders Yang Shangkun and Yang Baibing initially marginalized Jiang, but after Jiang won the support of Deng Xiaoping, they gradually lost military power.
+The Third Taiwan Strait Crisis prompted Jiang reflect on the mistakes of the People's Liberation Army (PLA) and leading him to begin building up military power, purchasing Russian naval and air force weapons, while forbidding the military engaging in business, as well as easing problems with low morale and the near collapse of the military industry.
+In 1997, Jiang proposed the three-step development strategy for modernizing national defense and armed forces in the Realizing the Strategic Goal of Cross-Century Development of National Defense and Military Modernization.
 China's military expenditure also began to increase rapidly from 1999.

 During his tenure, Jiang ordered a strict investigation into the issue of espionage leaks to the People's Liberation Army.
-He investigated and dealt with several major espionage leaks, of which the Liu Guangzhi and Liu Liankun cases were the most famous.
+He investigated and dealt with several major espionage leaks, of which the Liu Guangzhi and Liu Liankun cases were the most notable.
 The Liu Guangzhi case was called "the largest espionage case since the founding of the People's Republic of China."
 The leaked PLA secrets would affect the cross-strait air control competition over the Taiwan Strait and would have adverse consequences on the PLA's combat effectiveness.
 The Liu Liankun case was directly involved in the leak of information about the PLA's military exercises during the 1996 presidential election and the Taiwan Strait missile crisis.
 In May 2004, when meeting with representatives of the 10th Party Congress of the Air Force, Jiang Zemin emphasized: "We must unite the officers and soldiers to actively participate in the great practice of military reform with Chinese characteristics, and make new and greater contributions to building a strong modern People's Air Force and safeguarding national air defense security and the unity of the motherland."